 Talk about inflation, and investors attention often turns to commodities.
 The conventional wisdom is that rising inflation turns commodities into winning investments.
 That can be true, but it depends on the type of commodity and on the type of inflation.
+Here's all about commodities as inflation hedge.

 Not All Commodities React the Same to Inflation